SpectralOps/spectral-example-pre-commit/README.md

 ```

 We've just _simulated_ a commit.
 If you integrate pre-commit, this should happen every time you try to commit a change.

+If you have a Spectral configuration in your repo (under the `.spectral` dir) you should run pre-commit with the `--all-files` to make sure Spectral uses this configuration with every run.